 Here is an example of a VC Directory buffer listing:

 Two work files have been modified but not committed: configure.ac in the current directory, and main.c in the src/ subdirectory.
-The file named README has been added but is not yet committed, while temp.txt is not under version control (see Registering).
+The file named README has been added but is not yet committed, while temp.txt is not under version control (see Registering a File for Version Control).

 The ‘*’ characters next to the entries for README and src/main.c indicate that the user has marked these files as the current VC fileset (see VC Directory Commands).

-The above example is typical for a decentralized version control system like Bazaar, Git, or Mercurial.
+The above example is typical for a decentralized version control system like Bazaar, Git, or Mercurial (see Decentralized vs Centralized Repositories).
 Other systems can show other statuses.
 For instance, CVS shows the ‘needs-update’ status if the repository has changes that have not been applied to the work file.
 RCS and SCCS show the name of the user locking a file as its status.

 which may be on a remote machine, to check for updates.
 If you change

-(see CVS Options), then Emacs avoids contacting a remote repository when
+the variable vc-cvs-stay-local to nil (see Options specific for CVS), then Emacs avoids contacting a remote repository when

 generating the VC Directory buffer (it will still contact it when